Summarize this blog post with:

 GetResponse |

-Teams wanting email + funnels + webinars in one platform |
+Teams wanting email, funnels, and webinars in one place |

-UI feels dated; reporting not best-in-class |
+UI feels dated, reporting is basic |

 |